Ezeer/Dynamic-Economy-For-Games/README.md

 HOW TO USE IT:
 *************************************************************************************************

--Add the header files .
+-Add the header file .
 - link defg.lib ( Location : lib/Release ) and the dependencies with your project.

 *************************************************************************************************